We have an amazing range of courses and a choice of how you study

 We offer research degrees at Master of Philosophy (MPhil) and Doctor of Philosophy (PhD) level.

 Our research is directed at making significant contributions to international society as a whole.
 It is grounded in addressing health, social, cultural and environmental concerns.

-Please download and complete the 3 attached documents before applying online.
+Please download and complete the 3 word templates below (proposal, research training and personal statement) before applying online.
 You will need to upload these documents at the start of the online application process.
 It is very important that you ensure you fully complete these documents otherwise your application will be rejected.